January 29, 2016 |

 January 15, 2016 |

-THE BUCKS COUNTY district attorney has recommended that Neshaminy High School basketball coach Jerry Devine be charged with harassment - a summary offense - for knocking a referee to the floor during a game last week.
+The Bucks County district attorney recommended Wednesday that Neshaminy High School basketball coach Jerry Devine be charged with harassment - a summary offense - for knocking a referee to the floor during a game last week.
 The offense carries a maximum jail sentence of 90 days and a fine of $300.
 Efforts to reach Devine were unsuccessful.
-"There was aggressive physical contact," District Attorney David Heckler said at a news conference yesterday.
+"There was aggressive physical contact," District Attorney David Heckler said at a news conference.
 A widely circulated video from the incident appeared to show Devine head-butting the referee after a charging call against a Neshaminy player in the final seconds of his team's 49-42 loss to visiting Pennsbury High School.